sig-gis/SEPAL-CEO/docs/module-3.rst

 |

 2. Now, we’ll create training data.
 First, let's pull up the correct imagery.
-Click on "Select layers to view."
+Click on "Select layers to show."
 As a reminder, available base layers include SEPAL (Minimal dark Sepal default layer), Google Satellite, and Planet NICFI composites.

   a.
 We will use the Planet NICFI composites for this example.
 The composites are available in either RGB or false color infrared (CIR).
 Composites are available monthly after September 2020 and for every 6 months prior back till 2015.
   b.
 Select Dec 2015 (6 months).
 Both RGB and CIR will be useful, so choose whichever you prefer.